rstrouse/ESPSomfy-RTS-HA/README.md

 ![image](https://user-images.githubusercontent.com/47839015/213933858-95042e9e-0874-4e58-8123-87146439a20e.png)

+# Services
+There are a number of automation services available.
+You can find these in the [Services](https://github.com/rstrouse/ESPSomfy-RTS-HA/wiki/Services) wiki.

 # Events
 The integration emits events on the Home Assistant event bus for all commands whether they have originated in Home Assistant, a remote control, or the ESPSomfy RTS web interface.
 These events can be captured using the `espsomfy-rts_event` type.